Theta-Limited/DroneModels/README.md

 # DroneModels

 This repo is used to track the file droneModels.json which is bundled across the OpenAthena application platforms.
-It contains drone CMOS/CCD specifications in order to make arbitrary point selection more accurate.
-Use the linux command-line utility jq to syntax check the json file before you commit it.
+It contains parameters representing the physical properties of drone camera in order to make arbitrary point selection more accurate.
+Use the command-line utility `jq` to syntax check the json file before you commit it.

 ```